Variational quantum simulation using non-Gaussian continuous-variable systems: Conclusion

 \section{Conclusion}

 In summary, our work introduces a novel approach to quantum simulations utilizing continuous variables within a photonic hardware-inspired VQE framework.
 We demonstrate the framework's versatility through the exploration of the study of a paradigmatic model in many-body physics.
 Crucially, our simulations were conducted under realistic experimental conditions.
 To test the robustness of our model, we considered constraints like impurity, squeezing cost, and the probability of single-photon operations.
+Moreover, recent understanding of barren plateaus \cite{Ragone:2023qbn} do not directly apply to this framework, as we operate within an infinite dimensional Hilbert space.
+The extension of this study to the CV case will be addressed in a future study.

 We also showcase the framework's practicality by successfully identifying the ground states of Hamiltonians, even in the presence of realistic experimental constraints.
+Such framework, unlike previous works relying on Hilbert space truncation in the classical simulation, allows for the first time to classically simulate the potential advantage of CV systems in certain practical scenarios.
 Bridging the gap between theory and experiment, this gives valuable insights into quantum simulations.
 This novel approach not only opens new avenues for exploring complex quantum systems but also has the potential to advance CV quantum computing and information processing, suggesting which photonic technologies should be improved to achieve an advantage for the simulation of a quantum system.